blbadger/blbadger.github.io/pendulum-map.md

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.2t.png)

-Increasing *dt* to 0.037 leads to the appearance of ripples in the trajectory path, where the ratio between the distance between consecutive iteration (x, y) coordinates compared to the (x, y) coordinates of the next nearest neighbor changes depending on where in the trajectory the particle is.
-For lack of a better word, let's call these **waves**.
+Increasing $\Delta t$ to 0.037 leads to the appearance of ripples in the trajectory path, where the ratio between the distance between consecutive iteration (x, y) coordinates compared to the (x, y) coordinates of the next nearest neighbor changes depending on where in the trajectory the particle is.
+For lack of a better word, let's call these waves.
 Another way to think about the waves is to see that they are locations of apparent changes in spiral direction.

 ![pendulum image]({{https://blbadger.github.io}}pendulum_map/pendulum_0.37t.png)